 IGOR LEVIT, piano

-Hailed by The New York Times as “One of the essential artists of his generation,” Russian pianist Igor Levit makes his La Jolla Society debut.
+Hailed by The New York Times as “One of the essential artists of his generation,” Russian pianist Igor Levit makes his San Diego debut.

-Winner of Gramophone’s 2016 Recording of the Year and one of the most sought-after young artists of this generation, he brings a program featuring diverse works that include Brahms’ virtuosic Chaconne in D Minor for the Left Hand (after Bach’s Partita for Solo Violin, BWV 1004), Wagner’s Solemn March to The Holy Grail transcribed from his opera, Parsifal and Shostakovich’s Preludes and Fugues for Piano.
+Winner of Gramophone’s 2016 Recording of the Year and one of the most sought-after young artists of this generation, Igor Levit brings a program featuring diverse works that include J.S.
+Bach’s virtuosic Chaconne in D Minor (after Partita for Solo Violin, BWV 1004, arrangement by Brahms), Wagner’s Solemn March to The Holy Grail transcribed from his opera, Parsifal and Shostakovich’s Preludes and Fugues for Piano.

 “He is set to be one of this century’s big names.” — The Telegraph, London